taketec/stream-sync/README.md

 - demo - https://stream-sync-app.onrender.com
   (if this link doesnt work, just wait for about 50-100 second for the server instance to bootup.
 It shuts down due to inactivity)
+- the demo runs off of the deploy branch which has slight modifications.

 # previews-